jgarabedian/vscode-pixel/README.md

 # Pixel README

-This extension allows for a user to easily read pixel syntax in VS Code
+This extension allows for a user to easily read pixel syntax in VS Code.

 ## To regex search the reactors for the proper format
 ```